 For Immediate Release

-Syria Relief and Development (SRD) was founded in November 2011 in response to the humanitarian crisis inside Syria that occurred as a result of conflict.
+Syria Relief and Development was founded in November 2011 in response to the humanitarian crisis inside Syria.
 Since then, SRD has worked to provide food and medical aid to Syrian families in need.
 SRD continues to work inside Syria and in neighboring Jordan to help meet the needs of the Syrian people.

 To learn more about SRD’s work, visit http://www.SyriaReliefandDevelopment.org.